Cradle of civilization: Mesopotamia

 The Jemdet Nasr period, which is generally dated from 3100 to 2900 BC and succeeds the Uruk period, is known as one of the formative stages in the development of the cuneiform script.
 The oldest clay tablets come from Uruk and date to the late fourth millennium BC, slightly earlier than the Jemdet Nasr Period.
 By the time of the Jemdet Nasr Period, the script had already undergone a number of significant changes.
 It originally consisted of pictographs, but by the time of the Jemdet Nasr Period it was already adopting simpler and more abstract designs.
 It is also during this period that the script acquired its iconic wedge-shaped appearance.

 Uruk trade networks started to expand to other parts of Mesopotamia and as far as North Caucasus, and strong signs of governmental organization and social stratification began to emerge, leading to the Early Dynastic Period (c.
 2900 BC).
-After the Early Dynastic period began, there was a shift in control of the city-states from the temple establishment headed by council of elders led by a priestly "En" (a male figure when it was a temple for a goddess, or a female figure when headed by a male god) towards a more secular Lugal (Lu = man, Gal = great).
+When the Early Dynastic period began, city-state control shifted from the temple establishment, led by a council of elders headed by a priestly En (male for goddess temples, female for god temples), to the more secular Lugal (Lu = man, Gal = great).
 The Lugals included such legendary patriarchal figures as Enmerkar, Lugalbanda and Gilgamesh, who supposedly reigned shortly before the historic record opens around 2700 BC, when syllabic writing started to develop from the early pictograms.
 The center of Sumerian culture remained in southern Mesopotamia, even though rulers soon began expanding into neighboring areas.
 Neighboring Semitic groups, including the Akkadian speaking Semites (Assyrians, Babylonians) who lived alongside the Sumerians in Mesopotamia, adopted much of Sumerian culture for their own.
 The earliest ziggurats began near the end of the Early Dynastic Period, although architectural precursors in the form of raised platforms date back to the Ubaid period.
 The Sumerian King List dates to the early second millennium BC.
 It consists of a succession of royal dynasties from different Sumerian cities, ranging back into the Early Dynastic Period.
 Each dynasty rises to prominence and dominates the region, only to be replaced by the next.
 The document was used by later Mesopotamian kings to legitimize their rule.
 While some of the information in the list can be checked against other texts such as economic documents, much of it is probably purely fictional, and its use as a historical document is limited.